imhe6/cs506-team-project/README.md

 - As a corporate manager, I want to see a count of how many airports I have.
     - The count of airports should be prominently displayed on the corporate manager's dashboard.
     - The count must be updated in real-time to reflect any additions, removals, or changes in the status of airports.
--As a corporate manager, I want to create an account if I do not have one, or log in if I do.
+-[SCRAPPED]As a corporate manager, I want to create an account if I do not have one, or log in if I do.
     -Allow different privilages for corporate manager
     -Use cookies to maintain login status